"If you're jobless at 25, you must be unemployed, right?"

 Explain the cause of cyclical (demand-deficient) unemployment.

-Explain why structural unemployment might occur in an economy.
+Explain why cyclical (demand-deficient) unemployment may occur in an economy.